Using Library on Linux

 Unpacked directory consists of following entries:

-examples/- directory contains source files of example programs written with Adaptive Vision Library Lite
+examples/- directory contains source files of example programs written with Aurora Vision Library Lite

 include/- this directory contains library header files